perdavan/adampash.github.io/code/octave.markdown

 {% highlight bash %}
 # ~/.octaverc
 setenv ("GNUTERM", "X11")
+#setenv ("GNUTERM", "qt") on yosemite qt works and I could not even find x11 in gnuplot set term

 # below is optional; changes the prompt to two chevron
 # and gets rid of the long Octave x.x.x >> prompt